CatalogueOfLife/general/docs/ASSEMBLY.md

 # CoL Management Hierarchy
 The [management classification of the CoL](http://www.catalogueoflife.org/col/info/hierarchy) is a special dataset in the Clearinghouse.
 It contains a taxonomic tree down to order or family level, may include synonyms and offers species estimates for higher groups that can be used for gap analysis and which also show up in the public portal.

-To guarantee consistency a basic tree editor with species estimates forms will be provided that allow the CoL editors to manage a single tree.
+To guarantee consistency a basic tree editor with species estimates forms will be provided that allow managing a single tree through editorial decisions.